The Fairies series is Cedric's longest ongoing sculpture series.

 The fairies are a mixed media composition of insects and plants reflecting the astonishing beauty of the natural world.

-In this series, I try to reverse the age-old idea that nature inspires art and attempt to create birds that are inspired by fashion designers throughout the ages that captures something timeless and beautiful.
+In this series, he tries to reverse the age-old idea that nature inspires art and attempt to create birds that are inspired by fashion designers throughout the ages that captures something timeless and beautiful.

 "Leo Vulgaris" is the crown jewel of Cedric's series "Vulgaris."